Apress/absolute-beginners-guide-python/README.md

 ## Bonuses

 In the 'solutions' folder you'll find model answers to the lab exercises.
-Also, to enhance your learning experience, you'll find various bonus sections in the 'bonuses' folder and the various corresponding chapter folders.
+Also, to enhance your learning experience, you'll find various bonus sections in the 'bonuses' folder and in the various corresponding chapter folders.
 These are saved as PDF files and are intended to expand upon the sections described in the book.

 ## Errata & Updates